monsoonmaelstrom/book2/book2.md

 “Back through the hall.
 Last door.”

 I find the bedroom door cracked, and push it all the way open.
 The bed is made, and the curtains are open.
 I begin opening drawers.
 It doesn’t look like any clothes are missing.
-At least not as far as I can tell.
+At least, not as far as I can tell.

-“Do you know how often Peter is here?”
+“Do you know how often Peter’s here?”
 I call out to Amelia.

 “At least every couple of days,” she calls back.